rev138/pod_feeder/README.md

 # pod_feeder
-Publishes RSS feeds to Diaspora*
+Publishes RSS/Atom feeds to Diaspora*

-This is a lightweight, customizable "bot" script to harvest RSS feeds and re-publish them to the Diaspora social network.
+This is a lightweight, customizable "bot" script to harvest RSS/Atom feeds and re-publish them to the Diaspora social network.
 It is posted here without warranty, for public use.

 ## Installation